Cysteamine as a New Pigment Correcting Agent

 Farshi S. et al. "Efficacy of Cysteamine Cream in the treatment of melasma."
 Journal of Dermatological Treatment July 2017

 Mansouri P. et al. “Evaluation of the efficacy of cysteamine 5% cream in the treatment of epidermal melasma: a randomized double-blind placebo-controlled trial.”
 British Journal of Dermatology (2015) 173, pp 209-217

 Hsu C. et al. "Cysteamine cream as a new skin depigmenting product."
 Journal of the American Academy of Dermatology (2013) 68:4-1 AB189

 Cysteamine Cream, Superior Benefit/Risk Ratio Compared To Hydroquinone And Other Alternatives

 - Goorochurn R. "Cysteamine as the new treatment of human hyperpigmentation disorders", EADV 2017, Septembre 2017

 Known skin depigmenting molecules such as hydroquinone and kojic acid have been recently shown to exhibit mutagenic and carcinogenic effects and have been restricted by the FDA and European authorities.
-Recently, Cysteamine cream has been introduced as a treatment for skin hyperpigmentary diseases.
-Several well-controlled clinical studies have shown its efficacy in melasma.
+Recently, Cysteamine cream has been introduced as a solution for skin hyperpigmentary concerns.
 Cysteamine is shown not to be mutagenic or carcinogenic and interestingly shows an anti-mutagenic, anti-cancer and anti-melanoma effect demonstrated in in vitro and in vivo models.
-Taken together cysteamine has a superior benefit/risk ratio compared to other alternatives and is considered as the new standard treatment for hyperpigmentation disorders.
+Taken together cysteamine has a superior benefit/risk ratio compared to other alternatives and is considered as the new standard for hyperpigmentation concerns.